 Commissioners can be recommended for removal from the Commission for due cause at a regular meeting of the Commission, provided that at least seven (7) days written notice of such intent is given to all Commission members.
 The motion to consider removal shall be made at the first meeting following the required notice.
 The motion to remove shall be voted on and requires a three-quarter (3/4) majority vote, by secret ballot, of all voting Commissioners (not 3/4 of Commissioner's present) to pass.
 The Mayor can remove a Commissioner for cause.

 ARTICLE II: OFFICERS

 Election of Officers

-The Commission shall elect two Co-Chairs from the Commission membership, each of whom shall be elected annually in January.
+The Commission shall elect Co-Chairs from the Commission membership, each of whom shall be elected annually in January.
+There must be at least two Co-Chairs elected annually.

 Co-Chairs